Latest Update: March 30, 2018 – The Georgia Legislature completed its 2017-2018 session at midnight on March 29, 2018

 Sponsored by: Sam Watson, 172nd; Jon Burns, 159th; Chad Nimmer, 178th

 This bill would require 75% of all tax revenue collected from the sale of outdoor recreation equipment to go to the Georgia Outdoor Stewardship Trust Fund.
 The funds would then be given as grant money to local governments for conservation and restoration purposes.
+If passed, a statewide referendum would be held in November for voters to approve the allocation of funds.

 HB-386 Sponsors: Bill Mitchell, 88th; Howard Mosby, 83rd